-State governments have enacted, and may enact in the future, laws classifying the employment status of workers, including the State of California's Assembly Bill 5, which classifies workers in California and presumes that a worker is an employee rather than an independent contractor.
-In January 2024, the U.S. Department of Labor issued its final rule regarding whether a worker is an employee or an independent contractor under the federal Fair Labor Standards Act, expanding the federal test and favoring a worker being classified as an employee.
-Although we do not typically use independent contractors in our workforce, firms that provide services to Saia often do use independent contractors, and these new laws and regulations could lead to the reclassification of independent contractors as employees increasing the prices charged by such firms providing services to Saia, including the cost of purchased transportation.
+Regulations issued by the U.S. Department of Labor and the laws of several states, including California, favor treating a worker as an employee rather than an independent contractor.
+Although we do not typically use independent contractors in our workforce, firms that provide services to Saia often do use independent contractors.
+These new laws and regulations could lead to the reclassification of independent contractors as employees increasing the prices charged by such firms providing services to Saia, including the cost of purchased transportation.
+These reclassification risks could materially adversely affect our financial condition, results of operations, liquidity and cash flows.